Chapter3 Basic Data Wrangling with Tidyverse

 3.4 Summarize and group_by

-To aggregate data and calculate synthetic values (for instance, the average number of tweets by day), it can be used the function group_by (to aggregate data, for instance by day), and summarize, to calculate the summary values.
+To aggregate data and calculate summary values (for instance, the average number of tweets by day), you can use the function group_by (to aggregate data, for instance by day) and summarize to calculate the summary values.

 tweets_summary <- tweets %>%